astronomer/docs/astro/runtime-release-notes.md

 #### Upgrade to Python 3.12

-Astro Runtime now supports Python 3.12.
+Airflow now supports Python 3.12.
 However, [Pendulum](https://pendulum.eustace.io/) 2 does not support Python 3.12.
 If you upgrade to Python 3.12 and want to use Airflow, you also need to upgrade to Pendulum 3.

 Refer to the [Airflow release notes](https://airflow.apache.org/docs/apache-airflow/2.9.0/release_notes.html#official-support-for-python-3-12-38025) for more information about any limitations in Python 3.12 support.